-My house can be a source of coziness when I’m down (I was just sick for 10 days), a source of upliftedness and renewal.
-Or, as we all know, our house can be a degraded mirror, enabling our depression or speediness with clothes on the floor and dishes in the sink.
+My home sweet home can be a source of coziness, upliftedness, and renewal when I’m down (I was just sick for 10 days).
+Or, as we all know, our home can be a degraded mirror, enabling our depression or speediness with clothes on the floor and dishes in the sink.

 For many years my house has been fun, but messy and disorganized.
-Now, finally, it’s becoming its true self: cozy, imaginative, a powerful net for my energies.
+Now, finally, it’s become its true self: eco-responsible, imaginative, a powerful net for my energies.

-As Chogyam Trungpa said, we can’t fix the world if we can’t even do our own dishes.
+As Buddhist teacher Chogyam Trungpa said, we can’t fix the world if we can’t even do our own dishes.
 We have to start at home, on a kitchen sink level.